eosnetworkfoundation/docs/docs/07_migration-guides/01_v1-history-alternatives.md

 # V1 History Alternatives

-The latest EOSIO v3.1 release officially ends support for the legacy V1 History plugin.
+The latest Antelope v3.1 release officially ends support for the legacy V1 History plugin.
 Therefore, block producers and node operators who have integrations that rely on V1 History must seek alternative solutions.

 ## Production Ready Alternatives
 The following battle tested and V1 compliant history solutions are available: